Vietnam.vn - Nền tảng quảng bá Việt Nam

 People exploit clams by scraping the mud on the surface.

-"Now that clams have become a specialty dish of Song Cau, people are taking advantage of raking clams to sell for extra income.
-After one morning, my mother and I raked about 15 - 20 kg of clams.
-With the price of 15,000 VND/kg, each day we earn about 200,000 - 300,000 VND," said Ms. Bay Dong (in Phu My village, Xuan Phuong commune), a clam raker.
+"Now that the clams have become a specialty dish of Song Cau, people are taking advantage of the opportunity to rake them to sell for extra income.
+After one morning, the mother and daughter raked about 15 - 20 kg of clams.
+With the price of 15,000 VND/kg, each day the mother and daughter earn about 200,000 - 300,000 VND", Ms. Bay Dong (in Phu My village, Xuan Phuong commune), a clam raker, confided.

 60,000 - 80,000 VND/kg.
-"After buying, wash off the mud on the outside and soak the clams to release the mud inside before processing.
+"After buying, wash off the mud on the outside and soak the clams until they release the mud inside before processing.
 This type of clam is very delicious so tourists love it.
 Moreover, the price is also reasonable so tourists often choose this dish when coming to the restaurant," said a seafood restaurant owner in Song Cau town.

-Mr. Nguyen Quoc Vu (in Trung Trinh village, Xuan Phuong commune) said that when the sea is full of fish, almost only women and children go raking for clams, while young people and men go to sea or fish around Cu Mong lagoon and Xuan Dai bay to make a living.
+Mr. Nguyen Quoc Vu (in Trung Trinh village, Xuan Phuong commune) said that when the sea has a lot of fish, almost only women and children go raking for clams, while young people and men go to sea or fish around Cu Mong lagoon and Xuan Dai bay to make a living.
 "This year the sea is hungry, there are very few fish in the lagoon, so I took advantage of my free time to rake some clams to sell.
 From morning until now, there have been too many people raking, so I have only been able to rake about 2 baskets of clams, selling just enough money for my wife to go to the market for the day," Mr. Vu confided.

-K TWO WATERFALLS BUT CONSERVATION
+K TWO WATERFALLS BUT CONSERVED

 The people's awareness of preserving this type of clam comes from the local government and functional agencies of Song Cau town's efforts to promote the fishing of coastal aquatic products.